o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 To focus the viewport on a particular entity or prefab instance, use either of the following methods:

-* **Right-Click** the entity or prefab instance, and choose **Find in viewport** from the context menu.
+* **Right-click** the entity or prefab instance, and choose **Find in viewport** from the context menu.
 * With an entity or prefab instance selected, press **Z**.

 {{< video src="/images/learning-guide/tutorials/entities-and-prefabs/find-in-viewport.mp4" info="Focus the viewport on a prefab instance." autoplay="true" loop="true" width="900" >}}

 ## Create entity and prefab hierarchies

 Entities and prefabs can have nested hierarchies.
-To create a hierarchy beneath an entity or within a prefab, drag an entity or prefab instance onto the root entity or prefab instance in Entity Outliner.
+To create a hierarchy beneath an entity or within a prefab, **drag** an entity or prefab instance onto the root entity or prefab instance in Entity Outliner.
 As you drag a prefab or entity, a pale blue highlight marks where it will be placed in the hierarchy.

 {{< note >}}
 Editing the hierarchy of a prefab requires that the prefab is open for edit in [Focus Mode](#edit-a-prefab).